MicrosoftDocs/security/security-docs/operations/siem-workspace.md

 | **Microsoft Sentinel Contributor** | In addition to the capabilities of the Microsoft Sentinel Playbook Operator role, create and edit workbooks, analytics rules, and other Microsoft Sentinel resources.
 This role is applicable to user types of security engineers. |
 | **Microsoft Sentinel Automation Contributor** | Allows Microsoft Sentinel to add playbooks to automation rules.
 It isn't meant for user accounts. |

-When you assign Microsoft Sentinel-specific Azure roles, you may come across other Azure and Log Analytics roles that may have been assigned to users for other purposes.
+When you assign Microsoft Sentinel-specific Azure roles, you might come across other Azure and Log Analytics roles that might have been assigned to users for other purposes.
 For example, the *Log Analytics Contributor* and *Log Analytics Reader* roles grant access to a Log Analytics workspace.

 For more information, see [Roles and permissions in Microsoft Sentinel](/azure/sentinel/roles) and [Manage access to Microsoft Sentinel data by resource](/azure/sentinel/resource-context-rbac).